-I have worked hard to find resources for my own business, and I hope this list of resources saves you time when you're searching for resources for your own business.
+I have put a lot of time and research into finding good resources for my own online business.
+Here are several tools I use.
+I hope this list saves you time when you're searching for resources for your own business.

 You will find information about art business resources all throughout the site, but, of course, when you're looking for a specific resource, it's easy to forget which article you read that mentioned a resource that was of interest to you.
 So this list should help you to find resources quickly.

 Please note that some categories have fewer resources than others.
-I'm only posting craft business resources that I have used (happily) myself or have been recommended by other professional craft artists and small business owners.
-So, please be patient, and over time there will be a thorough list of resources in each section.
+I'm not posting every resource out there, rather, I'm only posting craft business resources that I have used and been happy with myself or have been recommended by other professional craft artists and small business owners.

-Other companies just give you the basics you need to build a site; SBI! gives you the comprehensive information you need to build a business.
+An SBI! subscription costs $299 per year, and, every year, it's the smartest $299 I spend.
+Other companies just give you the basics you need to build a website.
+SBI! gives you the comprehensive information you need to build a business.

 Paint.net is a free graphics editing software program designed for PC.
 Unfortunately, it is not available for Macs.
 I used this software regularly until I made the switch to a Mac.
 Paint.net is simple to use, and there's a very good chance it will offer everything you need in photo editing software.
 As a bonus, Paint.net is very similar to Photoshop, so if you decide to move up and purchase Photoshop in the future, you'll have an easy time learning that software if you already know your way around Paint.net.